That is until now.

 Links with optimized anchor text in articles or press releases distributed on other sites.
 For example:

-Don’t Freak Out about Guest Posts; Be Wary of Press Releases
+Don’t Freak Out about Guest Posts

 There’s a whole lot of concern about guest posts in blogosphere and much of the advice is to avoid writing them, and if you host a blog, to avoid publishing them.
 This is nonsense in my opinion, with two major caveats: write good content and only include relevant links.